BenCorrigan1203/Deleton/README.md

 ### API

-To view and access riders information using our restful API, access the API via link [LINK] with the authentication [AUTHENTICATION] needed for deleting a ride.
+To view and access riders information using our restful API, access the API via link obtained from loadbalancer with the authentication needed for deleting a ride.
 Below are end-points where you can access different information.

 - Get Ride information via ride id